CV

 EcoGSA

-Connected different graduate student organizations between campuses, helped organized fundraising activities
+Connected different graduate student organizations between campuses, helped organize fundraising activities

 - Annual Rutgers day book sales & GREENS events